Contemporary Eternity Rings

 If you have limited budget, there are still eternity ring options!
 This silver and gold two band eternity ring is simply beautiful, can be worn and every day and has the same importance and meaning.

 Have you inherited sentimental family wedding and engagement rings?
 You could consider up-cycling / remodelling those.
 I can create any of my designs using your own precious stones and diamonds, and precious metal.
-Here's a lovey eternity ring using my client’s precious jewellery.
+Here's an eternity ring using my client’s precious jewellery followed by some lovely feedback.

 Each and every design is made by me, Sue, in my rural Herefordshire jewellery studio.
 You are more than welcome to call and chat through your ideas and thoughts, and I welcome visitors by appointment – I'm also regularly in London so meeting up there is possible to!
 Do just get in touch and we can meet or chat soon!